 User Reviews

-Overall, Brightside Health reviews tend to have a positive sentiment toward the platform, consistent across several user review websites.
-Positive reviews noted that Brightside Health can be a very convenient and effective way of finding virtual psychiatric care.
+Brightside Health reviews tend to be positive and consistent across several user review websites.
+Specific reviews noted that Brightside Health is a convenient and effective way of finding virtual psychiatric care.
 Negative reviews or complaints highlighted some shortcomings of its customer service team and issues with cancellation or changing providers.

 Positive reviews on the Apple App Store emphasized the convenience of telehealthcare and the progress they’ve been able to make that otherwise wouldn’t be possible without Brightside.
 Users praise the affordability of the platform with or without insurance.

-Positive reviews on the Android App Store focused on progress made in therapy and the overall value many believe Brightside Health has added to their lives.
+Positive reviews on the Google Play Store focused on progress made in therapy and the overall value many believe Brightside Health has added to their lives.

-Negative reviews on the Android App Store tended to focus on bugs in the mobile app, as well as issues encountered with customer service.
+Negative reviews on the Google Play Store tended to focus on bugs in the mobile app, as well as issues encountered with customer service.
 Notably, Brightside responded to many negative reviews with help or explanation.

 Complaints against Brightside Health on the BBB tended to center around individual issues encountered with prescribers, as well as some issues around canceling subscriptions and other customer service-related issues.
 Brightside Health responded directly to all complaints on the BBB website.